sturgman/demo-leveltank/README.md

 # Can you beat the controller?
-Demo

 This is an implementation (and proof of concept) of a level feedback controller for a tank with inlet and outlet liquid streams.
 Serves as a demonstration of why automatic process control is important for chemical processes.